b4winckler/vim-angry/README.markdown

 comments (this feature depends on the syntax highlighting to detect strings and comments so `'filetype'` must be set properly for this to work).

-If the cursor is on the `R` in the above function call, then `da,` results in `function(a, 33)` so the comma after `33` is properly deleted.
+If the cursor is on the `R` in the above function call, then `daa` results in `function(a, 33)` so the comma after `33` is properly deleted.